flekschas/dom-2d-camera/README.md

 ### camera = createDom2dCamera(element, options = {})

-Bins a [`camera-2d-simple`](https://github.com/flekschas/camera-2d) instance to the DOM `element`.
+Binds a [`camera-2d-simple`](https://github.com/flekschas/camera-2d) instance to the DOM `element`.
 This effectively attaches event listeners required for pan&zoom interaction.

 The following options are available: